platformsh/platformsh-docs/sites/platform/src/define-routes/redirects.md

 | `expires`          | No       | The duration the redirect is cached.
 Examples of valid values include `3600s`, `1d`, `2w`, `3m`. |
 | `paths`            | Yes      | The paths to be redirected |

-Each rule under `paths` is defined by its key describing the expression to match against the request path and a value object describing both the destination to redirect to with detail on how to handle the redirection.
+Each rule under `paths` is defined by a key describing:
+- The expression to match against the request path
+- A value object describing both the destination to redirect to, with detail on how to handle the redirection

 The value object is defined with the following keys:

 | Key                | Required | Default |Description |
 | ------------------ | -------- | ----------- | ------------- |